-At step 332, "Refund or Exchange Honored," the secure 10 self-payment application makes available an updated electronic receipt to the consumer.
-The consumer is then able to verify electronically through the use of the secure self-payment application that his or her purchase of the returned item has been marked as returned or exchanged.
-In certain embodi-15 ments, the retailer gives the consumer a paper record of the return, or the retailer keeps a paper record for itself.

-Process flow 334, "Out of Store," is an optional process found in certain embodiments.
-This process flow describes a feature provided by the secure self-payment system that some 20 retailers may implement to allow consumers to pre-purchase or pre-select items or services before arriving at a physical retail location.
-The out of store process flow includes the following steps: add items or services to cart 336, approach or enter participating store 338, pick up items 340, and present 25 QR coded receipt 342.
+At step 332, "Refund or Exchange Honored," the secure self-payment application makes available an updated electronic receipt to the consumer.
+The consumer is then able to 60 verify electronically through the use of the secure selfpayment application that his or her purchase of the returned item has been marked as returned or exchanged.
+In certain embodiments, the retailer gives the consumer a paper record of the return, or the retailer keeps a paper record for itself.
+65 a feature provided by the secure self-payment system that some retailers may implement to allow consumers to prepurchase or pre-select items or services before arriving at a physical retail location.
+The out of store process flow includes the following steps: add items or services to cart 336, approach or enter participating store 338, pick up items 340, and present QR coded receipt 342.